-- Have the following been removed from the interior: trash, hazardous materials such as inflammable liquids, poisons, and paints and canned goods that could freeze and burst? - □ Is the site securely fenced and regularly patrolled? - Is the building signed identifying it as a protected heritage building with a phone number for citizens to call with questions or concerns or report vandals?
+- ☐ Have the following been removed from the interior: trash, hazardous materials such as inflammable liquids, poisons, and paints and canned goods that could freeze and burst? ☐ Is the site securely forced and regularly. - ☐ Is the site securely fenced and regularly patrolled? - ☐ Is the building signed identifying it as a protected heritage building with a phone number for citizens to call with questions or concerns or report vandals?